ryan-brazeal-ufl/OpenMMS/post_processing/README.md

 <hr>
 <h3>Data Processing Applications Overview</h3>
 <p>
-The following command-line-based Python3 applications are installed on a user's computer, and provide the user with a set of tools for handling all the required MMS data related tasks.
+The following commandline-based Python3 applications are installed on a user's computer, and provide the user with a set of tools for handling all the required MMS data related tasks.
 The applications have been optimized for performance and speed by utilizing multi-core processing whenever possible.
 </p>

 | <img src="../images/pp_apps1.jpg"> | <img src="../images/pp_apps2.jpg"> | <img src="../images/pp_apps4.jpg"> |